iliakan/javascript-tutorial/1-js/4-object-basics/6-memory-management/article.md

 Essentially that means that the script execution must be paused to ensure that.
 Pauses may be small for simple scripts, but become noticeable (like 1000 ms or more) for big ones with many of objects.
 Such "hiccups" can be unpleasant and even disruptive for program systems that operate on real-time financial or medical data.

-So there are many optimizations to it.

-In this section we use

-### Generational collection

-Most objects die very fast.
-For instance, local variables of functions usually don't exist for long.
-So a special memory area is created for them.

-  This memory area is garbage-collected in a special way.
-Instead of

 So many optimizations and variations of the algorithm exist.

 One of most widely used optimizations in JS engines is called "generational" garbage collection.

-Objects are split into two sets: "old ones" and "new ones".
+- Objects are split into two sets: "old ones" and "new ones".
 Each set has its own memory area.

-A new object is created in the "new" memory area and, if survived long enough, migrates to the "old" one.
-The "new" area is usually small and is garbage collected often.
-The "old" area is big and rarely cleaned up.
+- A new object is created in the "new" memory area and, if survived long enough, migrates to the "old" one.
+- The "new" area is garbage collected often.
+The "old" area is rarely cleaned up.

 In practice that helps a lot, because many small objects are created and destroyed almost immediately.
-For instance when they are local variables of a function.
-And few objects survive for a long time, like the object with the current visitor data.
+For instance, local variables of a function usually become unreachable when it finishes.
+And those objects that keep the general program state, like an object with the current visitor data, may be big, but rarely require attention.

+There are other optimizations and flavours of garbage collection algorithms.
+As much as I'd like to describe them here, I have to hold off, because different engines implement different tweaks and techniques.
+And they are subjects to change as engines develop.

+What's important is to know what garbage collection is and how it works in general.
+For ones that want to know more, there are books like "The Garbage Collection Handbook: The Art of Automatic Memory Management" (R. Jones at al).

+If you are familiar with low-level programming, detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection).

 ## Summary